 Minnesota’s Minimum Wage Changes Every Year

-We’ve already mentioned that the minimum wage rates set by Minnesota State law will change in 2018.
+We’ve already mentioned that the minimum wage rates set by Minnesota State law changed on January 1, 2018.
 They’re also likely to change in 2019, 2020 and every year after that.
 Since a 2014 law was passed, the State’s minimum wage has been pegged to inflation, the rate at which dollars lose their value because the prices of goods and services tend to increase year-on-year.

 That means workers will have to be extra vigilant around the New Year.
 Pay careful attention to your paychecks (or cash if you’re paid off the books; wage and hour laws protect everyone, regardless of how you’re paid) in January.
 It’s your employer’s responsibility to stay on top of this change.
 If they fail to increase your hourly wage after January 1, 2018, they’re stealing from you.